-Let’s be quite clear, creating a custom motorcycle with clean, classic lines from any new large engine, stock motorcycle is quite frankly a tough gig.
-Strangulating exhausts systems, cabin-luggage sized cats and airboxes so large they require a dummy gas tank to hide, are just a few reasons.
+Let’s be quite clear, creating a custom motorcycle with clean, classic lines from any new large-engine, stock motorcycle is quite frankly a tough gig.
+Strangulating exhaust systems, cabin-luggage-sized cats and airboxes so large they require a dummy gas tank to hide, are just a few reasons.

 Indian Scout Sixty Custom Tracker